farul1/Modul4Controller/README.md

 ## Skills

+## Skills

 - Proficient in Laravel framework
 - Strong understanding of PHP and modern web technologies
 - Experienced in building RESTful APIs and web applications
 - Knowledgeable in front-end technologies such as HTML, CSS, and JavaScript
+- Skilled in database management systems and backend development

 ## Projects